 Document must then be populated with DOM nodes that represent the tree

-structure of the input passed to the parser, as defined by the XML specification, the Namespaces
+structure of the input passed to the parser, as defined by XML, Namespaces

-in XML specification, and the WHATWG DOM standard.
+in XML, and DOM.
 When creating DOM nodes representing elements,

 the create an element for a token algorithm